cmaddux/js_interactive_2018/gke/README.md

 2. Go to the Kubernetes Engine page in the console
 3. Click project in top left corner
 4. Click 'New Project' in popup
-5. Enter a project name and click 'Create'
+5. Enter a project name and click 'Create'.
+(Remember that project name, you'll need it later)
 6. Wait for project to initialize
 7. Change to new project
 8. Wait for API and related services to be enabled (You don't have to do anything, this can take a while.)